 “hold collaborative discussions with colleagues and students about the evidence of student achievement, thus making the effect of their teaching visible to themselves and to others.”

 That last sentence – that’s the killer app.
-Open, honest conversations between teachers and students about what’s working and what’s not.
-Unfortunately, getting teachers to engage in these kinds of meaningful conversations isn’t easy.
+Experience tells me that the prerequisite cultural environments in which open, honest conversations between teachers and students in the classroom and between teachers themselves, about what’s working and what’s not, don’t really exist in the real world.
+Getting teachers to engage in meaningful and honest conversations of this kind is incredibly difficult.
 I can attest to that.
-Efforts to teach in an evidence based way and engage in meaningful conversations about that evidence tends to result in one being labeled as ‘disobedient’ or ‘not a team player’.
+It will take leaders who are confident and trusting, to create and sustain the necessary cultural environment to allow for these conversations to take place.
+In the absence of a conducive culture, any efforts to teach in an evidence based way and engage in meaningful conversations about that evidence tends to result in one being labeled as ‘disobedient’ or ‘not a team player’.
 Inevitably, breaking free from a traditional way of teaching – a familiar pedagogy, is not easy.
 The system is resistant to change.
 This explains why I no longer view this as a teaching problem, but as a people problem.

 Pedagogy – there are a multitude of ways of doing it.
-But some ways are better than others.
+But some ways are more effective than others.